A Finite Mixture Failure-rate based Heterogeneous Step-stress Accelerated Life Testing (h-SSALT) Model: Abstract

 \section{Abstract}

-Traditional step-stress accelerated life testing models assume that the test units originate from a homogeneous population.
+Traditional step-stress accelerated life testing models assume that test units originate from a homogeneous population.
 Recently, \cite{lu2025} proposed a heterogeneous cumulative exposure based SSALT model to account for the inhomogeneous aging patterns among test units belonging to the same production batch.
-This paper introduces an alternative yet flexible failure-rate based heterogeneous simple SSALT model with Weibull-distributed Type-II censored failure times.
-The proposed model assumes homogeneous behavior of the test units at the initial stress level while allowing heterogeneity to emerge at the second stress level through a parametric finite mixture model formulation of $m$ latent subgroups, each characterized by its own failure behavior.
+This paper introduces an alternative yet flexible failure-rate based heterogeneous simple SSALT ($h$-SSALT) model with Weibull-distributed Type-II censored failure times, allowing heterogeneity to emerge at the second stress level through a finite mixture of $m$ latent subgroups, each characterized by its own failure behavior.
 The expectation-maximization algorithm is developed for maximum likelihood estimation of the model parameters, exploiting the incomplete data structure arising from both unknown group membership and Type-II censoring.
+Interval estimation is performed using the missing information identity of \cite{louis1982finding} with transformation-based confidence intervals respecting parameter constraints.
 An extensive simulation study evaluates the finite-sample performance of the proposed estimators and demonstrates, through a quantile-based comparison, that ignoring population heterogeneity leads to systematic bias in lifetime predictions across the entire quantile range, with the most severe consequences at early failure quantiles of direct relevance to warranty period design.
-A special case comparison with the exponential heterogeneous SSALT model of \cite{lu2025} under the cumulative exposure model confirms that the proposed Weibull failure-rate based formulation reduces to the existing model when the shape parameter equals unity, validating the proposed framework as a proper generalization.
-The practical application of the model is further illustrated through simulated data analysis examples.
+A special case comparison confirms that the proposed Weibull failure-rate based formulation reduces to the existing model of \cite{lu2025} when the shape parameter equals unity, validating the proposed framework as a proper generalization.
+The practical application of the model is further illustrated through simulated and real data analysis examples.

-\keywords{Weibull distribution; step-stress accelerated life testing; failure-rate based model; Type-II censoring; finite mixture model; heterogeneous population; EM algorithm; quantile estimation} \ where $h_i(t)$ is the hazard function corresponding to the CDF $G_i(t),i=1,2.$ Inferential procedures and optimal design for SSALT within this framework have been investigated by several authors, including \cite{pal2021}, \cite{samanta2021}, \cite{cramer2025}.
+\keywords{Weibull distribution; step-stress accelerated life testing; failure-rate model; Type-II censoring; finite mixture model; EM algorithm; quantile estimation} \ where $h_i(t)$ is the hazard function corresponding to the cumulative distribution function (CDF) $G_i(t),i=1,2.$ Inferential procedures and optimal design for SSALT within this framework have been investigated by several authors, including \cite{pal2021}, \cite{samanta2021}, \cite{cramer2025}.